AhmadChaiban/Data-Science-Engineering-Capstone/README.md

 For the third scenario, the pipeline will have to further divided into more parallel processes within the categories rather than just the categories, and a more powerful machine or server will need to be used to extract and transform the data.
 However, the core process will remain the same.
-The images will also be stored on separate drives (5500 of images) for the initial push.
+The images will also be stored on separate drives (5500 of images) for the initial push. ß

 ## Checklist:
 - [x] Engineering the data <br>